Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 0 - Complete course details/README.md

 Day-14: Virtual Network Gateway

-We will have Real time demo using Azure Point-to-Site VPN
+We will have real time demo using “Azure VPN Gateways” it is a type of Virtual network Gateway.

 Day-15: Azure Virtual Network Peering